epn-vespa/tutorials/misc/setting_up_tools/setting_up_tools.md

 New HiPS can also be computed from complete image maps.
 This is best done in a terminal:

+``
 java -Xmx16g -jar Hipsgen.jar -hhhcar in=Phobos_Viking_Mosaic_40ppd_DLRcontrol.jpg out=Phobos/PhobosHips color=jpg id=CDS/P/Phobos-Viking order=4 INDEX TILES
+`

 You need to identify the optimal HiPS order that preserves the map resolution, and also to check that the HiPS is correctly oriented in Aladin.
 If longitudes are reversed, set ".longitude" to "descending" in properties (it may be more convenient to invert the map before conversion to HiPS).

-On this particular example: Aladin assumes targets are spherical, therefore large departures from a spherical shape result in mapping errors and unusual representation in 3D.
+On this particular example (Phobos): Aladin assumes targets are spherical, therefore large departures from a spherical shape result in mapping errors and unusual representation in 3D.
 Although you probably don't want to plot Phobos as a 3D sphere, 2D maps (projections other than spheric) are acceptable and commonly used for non-spherical objects.
-Real problems arise when the lon/lat system is degenerated and does not identify unique locations at the surface (Eros, 67P, etc).
+Real problems arise when the lon/lat system is degenerated and does not identify unique locations at the surface (e.g., Eros, 67P, etc).

 ### 3- AladinLite